How to Play Poker - For Beginners

 Ok, let's move to the basics of poker, again focusing on Texas Hold'em.
 Hold'em is a community card game, so named as there are shared cards (or community cards) that are used across all players in the game.
 Poker is in essence a game of last man standing, as if you are the last man standing in a hand, you win the pot (which is the objective!).
 There are two key ways you can win a hand of poker.

-1) Get all other players to fold their cards, so being the last man standing in the hand.
+1) Get all other players to fold, so being the last man standing in the hand.

 The overall objective of poker is to win money.
 Do do that, it's important to understand that you don't need the best hand to win.
 This is what makes the game so brilliant.
 If it was merely down to the cards and only the best hand won, there would be far less debate about whether poker is a game of skill or not.
 As it happens, there is an enormous amount of skill in the game and whilst the deal is random, player actions have a massive impact on the winner of a hand.
 Let's look at how the game is played.